ssd-tutorials/change-image-click/README.md

-# change-image-click
+# Change image on click with jQuery
-Exercise files for the course
+Exercise files for the course **Change image on click with jQuery**